Skip to main content

 • Value of Long-Term Contributions: You may have contributed to EPS-95 for decades.
 However, the payout often feels too low compared to your efforts.
 Pensioners believe their years of service and savings deserve fair recognition.
 A revised pension would reflect the value of these contributions.

 • Legal and Policy Pressure: Several court cases have highlighted the need for better EPS-95 pensions.
-Legal directions and policy studies suggest that keeping the pension low will increase poverty among retirees.
-You benefit when such pressures force the government to take action.
+Legal directives and policy studies suggest that keeping pensions low will increase poverty among retirees.
+You benefit when such pressures compel the government to take action.

-• Social Responsibility of the Government: The government carries the responsibility of ensuring social security for citizens.
+• Social Responsibility of the Government: The government is responsible for ensuring social security for citizens.
 Public-sector retirees already receive better pensions, but private-sector workers often lag.
 By approving a hike, the government can reduce this gap and give you a more secure future.

 Did You Know?